ISmellYu/BossDeathCounterInternal/README.md

 # Problems
 If u cant inject dll make sure that dll u are using is the same architecture as the game\
 Inject `BossDeathCounterInternalDX11x64.dll` dll if game is 64-bit\
-Inject `BossDeathCounterInternalDX11x86.dll` dll if game is 32-bit
+Inject `BossDeathCounterInternalDX11x86.dll` dll if game is 32-bit\

+Disable ANY anticheats in desired game

 # Images
 ![alt text](https://i.ibb.co/qs4xbYP/obraz-2023-06-09-050648912.png)